-Best Overall: Travelpro Maxlite 5 29-Inch Expandable Spinner at Amazon "Can handle the airport’s toughest treatment."
+Best Overall: Travelpro Maxlite 5 Expandable Spinner at Bloomingdales

 "A step up in size from standard carry-on luggage."

-Best Hardside: Delsey Paris Helium Aero Hardside Luggage at Amazon "Resistant to breaking or falling apart."
+Best Hardside: Delsey Paris Helium Aero Hardside Luggage at Amazon

 Our Top Picks

-Best Overall: Travelpro Maxlite 5 29-Inch Expandable Spinner
+Best Overall: Travelpro Maxlite 5 Expandable Spinner

-Ideal for long-distance travelers and extended trips, the Travelpro Maxlite 5 is a durable and lightweight option that can handle the airport’s toughest treatment.
-This 29-inch spinner luggage is made from super-strong polyester with Dura Guard coating that is stain- and water-resistant (and, unlike hardshell suitcases, can’t scratch or crack).
-At 13 x 21 x 31 inches with the ability to expand another two inches for increased capacity.
-It also has an exterior front compartment, full-length interior lid pocket, and side pocket to hold everything you need for your trip.
-Four 360-degree spinner wheels and a retractable PowerScope Lite handle make this suitcase a breeze to transport, and the whole thing is astoundingly light at less than nine pounds.
-The Travelpro Maxlite 5 is available in neutral black, brown and gray, as well as light pink and azure blue.
+Ideal for extended trips, the Travelpro Maxlite 5 is a durable and lightweight option that can handle the airport’s toughest treatment.
+This 29-inch spinner is made from polyester with Dura Guard coating that's stain- and water-resistant (and, unlike hardshell suitcases, can’t scratch or crack).
+At 13 x 21 x 31 inches, the Maxlite 5 can expand another two inches for increased capacity.
+It's so large, our product tester recommended the bag for “someone who travels for long periods of time, multiple times a year.”

+It also has an exterior front compartment, full-length interior lid pocket, and side pocket.
+Four, 360-degree spinner wheels and a retractable PowerScope Lite handle make this suitcase a breeze to transport, and the whole thing is astoundingly light at less than 9 pounds.
+The checked luggage bag is available in neutral black, brown, and gray, as well as light pink and azure blue.

-Best Midsized: Lipault Paris Original Plume 25-Inch Spinner
+Best Midsized: Lipault Paris Original Plume Spinner

-If you require a second bag that’s larger than a carry-on but don’t want to tote around a gigantic checked bag, the Original Plume 25-Inch Spinner by Lipault Paris may be just the best luggage.
-Designed in France, the bag is a step up in size from standard carry-on luggage and measures 7 x 9.3 x 25.3 inches.
-Made from sturdy but lightweight nylon, the bag weighs just 5.7 pounds and its nylon construction also means that unexpected spills can be easily wiped off the material.
+If you require a second bag that’s larger than a carry-on but don’t want to tote around a gigantic checked bag, the Original Plume 24-Inch Spinner by Lipault Paris may be the best option.
+Designed in France, the bag is a step up in size from standard carry-on luggage and measures 9.4 x 16 x 23.6 inches.
+Made from sturdy but lightweight nylon, the bag weighs just 5.8 pounds and its nylon construction also means that unexpected spills can be easily wiped off the material.

 Best Duffel: Eagle Creek Expanse Drop Bottom Wheeled Bag